 It is little wonder that this seventh and final discourse in John's gospel is often called the Farewell Discourse.
 No valedictory sermon ever preached is more moving or more sensitive.
-Such is its depth of interest for us that though we have skimmed over earlier discourses in John's gospel quite quickly, we are going to invest several chapters in the study of it.
-I hope you are going to feel that it is worth the effort.
-After all, we have called this book Introducing Jesus, and I think that many would judge that there is no passage in all the Scriptures that introduces Jesus quite so intimately as this conversation upon which we are embarking.

-For our first study, we are going to focus our attention on three questions with which the disciples of Jesus, in their downcast and perplexed mood, respond to his air of gloomy foreboding.
+Many would judge that there is no passage in all the Scriptures that introduces Jesus quite so intimately.
+We shall look at just the first section of it, focusing our attention on three questions with which the disciples of Jesus, in their downcast and perplexed mood, respond to his air of gloomy foreboding.
 Each of the questions tells us something about the character of the enquirer and each represents a different kind of response to grief.